 What do LUMINA™, the Corvette Stingray, and NASA have in common?

 Perhaps you’ve heard this rumor: steel chassis are preferred to aluminum ones because aluminum is vulnerable to stress fractures.
 Really?
-Let’s review this thought.
+Let’s review that.
 In some aspects, steel is technically stronger than aluminum.
-For example, more force has to be applied to steel before it will bend; but once it is bent, it more likely to stay that way.
+For example, more force has to be applied to steel before it will bend.
+But once it is bent, it is more likely to stay that way.
 Aluminum, on the other hand, flexes far more than steel.
 As a result, after being stressed, aluminum is much more likely to return to its original shape.
-Moreover, aluminum’s flexibility helps dampen feel of the bumps in the road allowing for a smoother ride.
+Moreover, aluminum’s flexibility helps dampen the feel of bumps in the road allowing for a smoother ride.

 The USA Trailer Store has known the benefits of aluminum for years and has used the metal where feasible.
-The chassis on their Lumina line of trailers has always been aluminum, and according to a reliable source, they have no plans of changing that.
+The chassis on their Lumina line of trailers has always been aluminum, and according to the president of the company, they have no plans of changing that.